 U-Pass operates under a per diem system, in which participating institutions are charged a fixed amount per cardholder per day that the card is active.
-Under UChicago's academic calendar, this comes out to approximately $95 per quarter.
+Under UChicago's academic calendar, this comes out to approximately $106 per quarter.

 You have unlimited rides on CTA trains and buses.
 However you cannot use your pass at the same station or bus line within 15 minutes.
-Your U-Pass is active during the quarter(s) in which you are a full-time student.
-The U-Pass is not active during summer quarter.
+Your U-Pass is active during the quarter(s) in which you are enrolled as a full-time student.
+The U-Pass is not active during Summer Quarter.